jeffshek/open/README.md

 ![CookieCutter](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg)

 Hi.
 This my personal repo I'm using to contain all my open source ideas.
-It serves as my justification to try out new ideas, but with an overengineered infrastructure to support scaling and doing things "my way".
+It serves as my justification to try out new ideas, but with an overengineered infrastructure and libraries to support scaling and doing things "my way".

 If you're familiar with Django, this will be very similar.
 Unfortunately due to time constraints, I can't offer free support.